purwadhika-school/api-express-mysql/README.md

-## Simple REST API using Express and MongoDB
+## Simple REST API using Express and MySQL